 The ten-year average annual rate of total cost of \$0.26 per \$100 of covered compensation is shown in Chart 4.
-We recommend a continuation of the methodology in which the general reserve target is the average of the benefits paid for the last five years, or \$2,040,517.
-The actual reserve as of June 30, 2015 was \$3,440,791 which is higher than the target.
+We recommend a continuation of the methodology in which the general reserve target is the average of the benefits paid for the last five years, or \$2,160,688.
+The actual reserve as of June 30, 2016 was \$3,836,355 which is higher than the target.

-We recommend that the Department contribution to the Contributory Death Benefit Fund be reduced to \$0.23 from \$0.25 per \$100 of payroll.
+We recommend reducing the Department contribution to the Contributory Death Benefit Fund from \$0.23 to \$0.22 per \$100 of payroll.
 Contributing at this rate is expected to allow the general reserve to be reasonably close to the target level in ten years.